Skip to content

 <assign|test-equal|<macro|arg1|arg2|msg|<if|<equal|arg1|arg2>|Same quantity:arg1|Not equal:msg>>>

-Mogan Style-Sheet Language
+6 Mogan Style Language

 <assign|hi|<macro|Hi there!>>